chrisy781/Computer_Vision_Group_27/readme.md

 ret, thresh = cv2.threshold(image, 105, 255, cv2.THRESH_TOZERO)
 cv2_imshow(thresh)
 ```
- There results can be seen in section 4.2 "Pre-processing Test Images results".
+The final results can be seen in section 4.2 "Pre-processing Test Images results".
+Also the Google Colab script made and used is named "openCV_pre_processing.ipynb" and can be found on the files section of this GitHub page.

 ## 4 Experiments and Results
 Various experiments and results have been performed and obtained.
-For each model, results on both the test set of the model and the driving range are shown, along with their mean average precicion.
+For each model, results on both the test set of the model and the driving range are shown, along with the probalities of the predictions.

 ### 4.1 Results on OpenImagesV6 test images
 ![Normal](/figures/orginal_tests2.jpg)